 Because pavement expands in the summer heat and contracts in winter’s cold, it’s important to realize that asphalt pavement is considered a flexible pavement while concrete is rigid.
-To account for concrete’s expansion and contraction, flexible joints must be installed at approximately 15-foot intervals to reduce the potential for summer concrete heaving resulting from slab expansion.
+To account for concrete’s expansion and contraction, sawed joints must be installed at approximately 15-foot intervals to reduce the potential for summer concrete heaving resulting from slab expansion.
 Winter can wreak havoc on concrete patches when water gets into cracks around patches and starts to freeze and thaw.
 This causes the patch to move around and loosen.
 As traffic continues to travel over the patch, it can become loose and pop out of the pavement, causing safety concerns.
-This occurred during an extreme cold snap in December outside Madison, Wisconsin, closing two westbound lanes on the USH 12/18 Beltline.
+This has occurred during an extreme cold snap in a past December outside Madison, Wisconsin, closing two westbound lanes on the USH 12/18 Beltline.

 Asphalt is less susceptible to buckling, but it is important to use the correct recipe when mixing asphalt for use in various climates to reduce the incidence of rutting and cracking.
 Performance grading (PG) specifications for asphalt take climate into account, calling for a different type of binder (oil) in regions that experience extreme cold versus ones that have milder winter temperatures.
 The specifications also vary based on how wildly pavement temperature varies from summer to winter.
 The formulations of asphalt pavement are numerous.